Speak to an expert today 01270 440 341 020 3633 2107

 3. Working Environment

-The home working environment is a broad subject that can directly impact health and safety.
-Having enough space to work comfortably and safely in is a key area to consider.
+Having enough space to work comfortably and safely is a key area to consider.
 This means having the right equipment, from a desk and a comfortable chair to a suitable screen or keyboard.
 Some people may have medical conditions that mean they need more specialised apparatus, which would need to be taken into account for a work from home risk assessment.
-In line with this, the work environment covers things like having adequate breaks from screens and having time and space to move around.
+In line with this, a healthy work environment also includes elements like having adequate breaks from display screen equipment (DSE) and having time and space to move around.

 4. Lone Working

-Working from home has many benefits but the absence of colleagues can also mean increased risk.
-If you are completing a remote working risk assessment and work from home with no one else present, then consider what would happen if there was an accident or how you might handle your wellbeing without the social interaction of an office environment.
-This is where what’s included in a risk assessment can differ for a work from home risk assessment and an office based one.
+Working from home has many benefits, but the absence of colleagues can also mean increased risk.
+If you’re completing a remote working risk assessment and your employee works from home with no one else present, then consider what would happen if there was an accident or how someone might maintain their wellbeing without the social interaction of an office environment.
+This is where a work from home risk assessment might differ from an office-based one.

-The community benefits of working in an office can be overlooked but the social aspect, even just getting out of the house to get to work, can have a really positive impact on mental and physical wellbeing.
+The community benefits of working in an office can be overlooked, but the social aspect and even simply getting out of the house to get to work can have a positive impact on mental health and physical wellbeing.
 Hybrid working means employees can enjoy the positive sides of the office and working from home.
-However, a work from home risk assessment should include a section on how employees can manage their mental and physical health on the days they are at home.
-Even more so if they work from home more often than not.
+However, a work from home risk assessment should include how employees can manage their mental and physical health on the days they are at home.
+Companies may wish to invest in mental health training to support this.

 How Often To Update A Work From Home Risk Assessment

-There is no legal obligation to update a risk assessment in any set amount of time.
-This decision is often made by the person responsible for the risk assessment.
+There is no legal obligation to update a risk assessment in any set amount of time, although the recommendation is to review it annually.
 With a work from home risk assessment, there are some circumstances that may prompt a refresh.
 For instance, if an employee moves house or their responsibilities change.
 An employee can let their employer know and the remote working risk assessment can be reviewed.

-Do You Need To Perform A Work From Home Risk Assessment?
+So, Do You Need A Working From Home Risk Assessment?

-Under the The Management of Health and Safety at Work Regulations 1999, employers are required to carry out risk assessments.
-This is because they are responsible for their employees health, safety & general wellbeing.
-If something were to happen to an employee whilst working from home, the employer could be held accountable.
-This is why it is strongly advised that employers arrange a work from home risk assessment for their staff.
+Under the Management of Health and Safety at Work Regulations 1999, employers are required to carry out risk assessments.
+This is because they are responsible for their employees’ health, safety and general wellbeing.
+Remote workers must be included in these risk assessments, as if something were to happen to an employee while working from home, the employer could be held accountable.
+However, a site-specific risk assessment for every employee and their home is not a legal requirement.
+Employers could guide their staff towards completing their own individual remote working risk assessments if they so wish.

-If an in depth risk assessment isn’t possible, employers can still ask employees to complete a simple remote working risk assessment themselves.
-There are no definitive rules on what has to be included in the risk assessment but it is wise to make sure key areas like fire safety, illnesses and accidents are accounted for.
+Employers can ask employees to complete a simple remote working risk assessment themselves.
+There are no definitive rules on what has to be included in the risk assessment, but it is wise to make sure key areas listed above, like fire safety, illnesses and accidents, are accounted for.

-Employees do not need to perform a work from home risk assessment, they may do so at their own discretion.
-However, an employer does have a duty of care to ensure colleagues are supported practically and that their health, safety and wellbeing are taken care of, so they should arrange for working from home risk assessments to be carried out.
+Employees do not need to perform work from home risk assessments, they may do so at their own discretion.
+However, an employer does have a duty of care to ensure colleagues are supported practically and that their health, safety and wellbeing are taken care of.
 If you are an employee and would like a work from home risk assessment, you can ask for one to be arranged.

 Working From Home Risk Assessments From Rhino Safety

-Rhino Safety offers Health and Safety Audits for businesses, to assess their current health and safety policy and advise what is working and what else should be included.
+Rhino Safety offers Health and safety audits for businesses to assess their current health and safety policy and advise what’s working and what else should be included.
 This can help identify areas that employers may not have considered, like a remote working risk assessment procedure.

 Our Reviews